 Students interested in short-term, intensive study abroad are invited to take advantage of our summer program, which offers unique, experience-based opportunities for learning.

 Summer is an exceptional time to study in Greece.
 Our unique courses are tailored to combine academics with authentic experiences, taking advantage of the sun, the sea, and the vibrant summer culture from Athens to the surrounding islands.
-Explore our country's rich history, get involved in archaeological excavations and delve into Economics, Philosophy, and so much more, this summer at CYA.
+Explore our country's rich history, get involved in archaeological excavations and delve into Economics, History, Anthropology, and so much more, this summer at CYA.

 Most summer courses start in Athens and take study trips to different regions and islands of Greece.
 Check out each course's syllabus to see where that course travels.